S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Additional_Information/bootmgr.md

 - Loading winload.exe: After reading the BCD, BOOTMGR loads winload.exe, which then initializes the Windows kernel and essential drivers.

-    - Replaces NTLDR: BOOTMGR replaced the older NTLDR (NT Loader) used in previous versions of Windows
+    - Replaces NTLDR: BOOTMGR replaced the older NTLDR - [NTDLR](Additional_Information/NTDLR.md) used in previous versions of Windows